-We have audited the accompanying balance sheet of LogicMark, Inc. (the "Company") as of December 31, 2022, and the related statements of operations, changes in stockholders' equity, and cash flows for the year then ended, and the related notes (collectively referred to as the "financial statements").
-In our opinion, the financial statements present fairly, in all material respects, the financial position of the Company as of December 31, 2022, and the results of its operations and its cash flows for the year then ended in conformity with accounting principles generally accepted in the United States of America.
+We have audited the accompanying balance sheets of LogicMark, Inc. (the "Company") as of December 31, 2023 and 2022, and the related statements of operations, changes in stockholders' equity, and cash flows for each of the two years in the periods ended December 31, 2023 and 2022, and the related notes (collectively referred to as the "financial statements").
+In our opinion, the financial statements present fairly, in all material respects, the financial position of the Company as of December 31, 2023 and 2022, and the results of its operations and its cash flows for each of the two years in the periods ended December 31, 2023 and 2022, in conformity with accounting principles generally accepted in the United States of America.